nickplaton/ECEN-4233-HSCA/Homework 3/hw3-carry-lookahead-and-prefix-adders-nickplaton/Prob3/README.md

 *Design two adders: a 64-bit ripple-carry adder and a 64-bit carry-lookahead adder with 4-bit blocks.
 Use only two-input gates.
 You can assume each gate has 15 μm2 of area, has a 50 ps delay, and has 20 fF of total gate capacitance.
 You may assume that the static power is negligible.*

 This was meant to be done on paper, but I figured it would be easy enought to implement in SystemVerilog and make a good entry for this repository.
+In the testbench, the adders take in 0 as the carry-in because I misinterpreted "two-input gates", but as standalone modules, they work as normal.

 To run in GUI, use
 > vsim -do prob3.do